yang3kc/llm_for_css/README.md

 # Roadmap

-I'm also considering writing on the following topics:
-1. Querying other API providers, such as closed-source model providers like Google and Anthropic and open-source model providers.
-1. Running LLMs locally.
+All the topics on the original roadmap (other API providers, open-source models, running LLMs locally) are now covered.

 If you have questions or suggestions, please open issues.
 Pull requests are also welcome!